 Results extraction and quality assessment

 Results obtained from papers by first reviewer (MA) were double-checked for accuracy and appropriateness by the second reviewer (TTS).
 Unanimous agreement solved disagreements in results extraction.
 For the quality assessment of studies, we used ‘quality assessment tool for quantitative studies’ 15 and ‘Assessing the quality of reports of randomized clinical trials: is blinding necessary?’
 16 for RCTs.
-A detailed performance comparison of ‘quality assessment tool for quantitative studies’ 15 and ‘Cochrane Collaboration Risk of Bias Tool’ 17 is presented elsewhere 18.Thomas 1515
+A detailed performance comparison of ‘quality assessment tool for quantitative studies’ 15 and ‘Cochrane Collaboration Risk of Bias Tool’ 17 is presented elsewhere 18.

+To assess the quality of studies, we followed the procedure which is presented by Thomas 15.
+First, studies’ following sections were graded by MA and TTS: ‘Selection Bias,’ ‘Study Design,’ ‘Confounders,’ ‘Blinding,’ ‘Data Collection Methods,’ and ‘Withdrawals and Drop-outs’.
+If no discrepancy in ratings of the studies’ elements were achieved, the study’s quality would be graded from weak to high 15.

 Data extraction